leob/ionic-quickstarter/README.md

 Click through the app: try the tabs, menus and so on.

-If you click the menu item ```logout``` then you will be presented with the login page.
-This is (by default, in development mode) a 'fake' login page.
+If you click the menu item ```log out``` then you will be presented with the login page.
+In development mode this is a 'fake' login page.
 To log in, simply type an arbitrary email address (can be fake too), and for the password type the text ```password```.

 ### Some notes on usage